617-470-9950 Toll Free 866-565-1516

 The Research Phase: Where to Look (And What to Avoid)

-Don’t just collect prices—collect information.
+Don’t just collect prices — collect information.
 An estimate is a company’s first real test.
-A professional mover will ask detailed questions; a dubious one will give you a number that’s suspiciously fast and low.
+A professional mover will ask detailed questions about your inventory, access conditions, and service needs.
+A dubious one will give you a number that’s suspiciously fast and low.

-Get at least three estimates, but compare the details, not just the bottom line.
-A binding, flat-rate quote that includes everything is worth more than a lowball estimate full of potential add-ons.
-Look for the mover who asks the most questions about your inventory—they’re planning, not guessing.
+Bottom line: Get at least three estimates, but compare the details, not just the bottom line.
+A binding quote that includes everything is worth more than a lower estimate full of potential add-ons.
+The mover who asks the most questions about your inventory is usually the one giving you the most accurate number — they’re planning, not guessing.

 Key Questions to Ask During Your Estimate